The Pelagos FXD is Tudor's latest watch designed for use by the Marine Nationale. But how does it stack up to the hype?

-Personally, neither strap is my cup of tea, but the great thing about the fixed spring bars is that it’s easy to swap the strap out for a NATO of your choosing.
-I think this watch would look incredible on either a grey NATO, or a green and yellow "Marine Nationale" strap, which would be very appropriate for the FXD.
+Personally, neither strap is my cup of tea, but the great thing about the fixed spring bars is that it’s easy to swap the strap out for a military nylon of your choosing.
+I think this watch would look incredible on either a grey strap, or a green and yellow "Marine Nationale", which would be very appropriate for the FXD.

 Another thing that I was pleasantly surprised by was the shade of blue used on the FXD.
 The regular blue Pelagos is much brighter, and to be honest I find it a bit over the top.
 The FXD on the other hand uses a blue that’s much more muted, and closer in shade to the Black Bay 58 Blue.
 It’s a great colour that’s nice and rich but doesn’t stand out on the wrist.
 Combined with the matte white hands and markers the result is a dial that’s one of the most legible I’ve come across.